NouranBakry/NouranBakry/README.md

 I am Nouran.
 I love building cool things and I love learning new technologies.
 I enjoy writing code and writing about code.

 - 🧚🏻‍♀️ I am a full time fairy.
 I love nature and animals 🍀 I also love to make music and art 🔮
-- 🔭 Currently working on several projects in Python and JavaScript .
+- 🔭 Currently working on several projects in Python and JavaScript.
 - 🌱 I am currently learning node and building a full stack app.
 - 📫 You can reach out to me on [linkedIn](https://www.linkedin.com/in/nouran-bakry/)
 - 👯 I’m looking to collaborate on a non profit project of good impact and I am also open to volunteer.